-- 504. CLINICAL LECTURES AND DEMONSTRATIONS.
+- and Nashville General Hospitals.
+Students have major responsibility for initial evaluation and management of acute and chronic childhood disease.
+Supervision is provided by full-time and voluntary faculty.
+Dr. Karzon. - 504.
+CLINICAL LECTURES AND DEMONSTRATIONS.
 A series of eighteen amphitheater clinics held biweekly throughout the year.
 Cases and discussions on diseases of importance in pediatrics are presented.
 Dr. Karzon and Staff. - 521.
 SIGNPOSTS OF HUMAN GROWTH AND DEVELOPMENT.
 First year.
 A series of demonstrations on growth of children using ward and clinic material.
 Deviations from the normal growth pattern and congenital abnormalities will be shown.
-One hour per week, six week units.
+One hour per week, third and fourth six weeks.
 Dr. Karzon and Staff. - 522.
 An Elective Course in Medical Ethics.
 First, Second, and Fourth years.
 The elective course will introduce problems in medical ethics to be presented by competent authorities in medicine, law, religion, psychology, sociology, and public health administration.
 Typical subjects to be discussed will be those most relevant to modern medical practice, such as: abortion, birth control, the dying patient, euthanasia, congenital abnormalities, drug use and abuse, doctor-patient relationships, use and abuse of public funds, genetic control, etc. Discussion of these topics will be in the form of an introductory statement followed by open discussion.
 Panels of experts will be used when practical and necessary.
 (Anatomy 524) Two hours per week.
-Spring.
+FALL.
 Drs.
 Jack Davies (Professor of Anatomy) and Christie. - 523.
 Fundamentals of Human Nutrition (328).
 Second and Fourth years.
 Lectures and assigned readings covering the biochemical basis of nutritional disorders and the application of this information to prevention and management of human disease.
-Course arranged in conjunction with Nutrition Clinics Biochemistry-530 which will illustrate and amplify the material discussed in the lectures.
+Course arranged in conjunction with Nutrition Rounds Biochemistry-530 which will illustrate and amplify the material discussed in the lectures.
 (Medicine 523, Biochemistry 523) One hour per week.
-Fall & Spring.
+FALL & SPRING.
 [1] Drs.
-George V. Mann, Harold H. Sandstead, and William J. Darby, of the Department of Biochemistry; Drs. van Eys and Carter. - 524.
+George V. Mann, Harold H. Sandstead, and William J. Darby, of the Department of Biochemistry; Dr. Carter. - 524.
 PEDIATRIC PATHOPHYSIOLOGY.
 Second and Fourth years.
 Lecture course concerning the special problems of the newborn child, alterations in normal physiology produced by various disease states, cardiac diseases, immune deficiency states, and metabolic disorders.
-One hour per week.
+One hour per week, eighteen weeks.
 FALL.
 Drs.
-Stahlman, Karzon, and van Eys. - offered by the Departments of Surgery and Pediatrics utilizing patient demonstrations and didactic lectures.
+Stahlman, Karzon, and Staff. - 525.
+PEDIATRIC SURGICAL PROBLEMS.
+Fourth year.
+A combined course offered by the departments of Surgery and Pediatrics utilizing patient demonstrations and didactic lectures.
 Diagnosis, preoperative preparation, surgery, and postoperative care will be stressed.
 Course may be elected for units of six weeks to all year.
 (Surgery 525) One hour per week.
 FALL & SPRING.
 Drs.
-Little and H. William Scott, Jr. (Professor of Surgery). - 527.
-PEDIATRIC WARD WALK.
-Fourth year.
-The most interesting and instructive cases currently on the pediatrics wards will be shown each week.
-Diagnostic and therapeutic problems will be discussed.
-May elect one or more periods.
-One hour per week, six week units.
-Dr. Little and Staff.
+Thombs and Holcomb. - 528.1.
+CLINICAL BIOCHEMISTRY I. Second and Fourth years.
+A course correlating basic biochemical principles with the pathophysiology of diseased